oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

       Specification
-* Target:  A subset of the Targets and Target-Specifiers defined in Version 1.0 of the OpenC2 Language Specification that are meaningful in the context of SBOM and one Target (and its associated Specifier) that is defined in this specification
+* Target:  A subset of the Targets and Target-Specifiers defined in Version 1.0 of the OpenC2 Language Specification that are meaningful in the context of threat hunting and several Targets (and associated Specifiers) that are defined in this specification
 * Arguments:  A subset of the Arguments defined in the Language Specification and a set of Arguments defined in this specification